Home

 2000 - 2015 (8:00 PM - 8:30 PM) DMR Statewide Vermont talk group

-NNYESN: Northern New York Emergency Service Net runs every day at 0730 and 1900 hours on the Whiteface Repeater, VHF 145.110, PL of 100 Hz or UHF 447.775 MHz, PL of 100 Hz.
-Terry Mountain, 145.490 MHz, PL 123 Hz is still the backup repeater with Lyon Mountain 147.285 MHz still down.
+NNYESN: Northern New York Emergency Service Net runs every day at 0730 and 1900 hours on the Whiteface Repeater, VHF 145.110, PL of 100 Hz or UHF 447.775 MHz, PL of 100 Hz for Net Operation.)
+Lyon Mountain, 147.285 MHz, PL 123 Hz is the primary backup with Terry Mountain, 145.490 MHz, PL 123 Hz is the secondary backup.
 Purpose is training for Sky Warn and traffic handling.
 (NTS) This net is monitored by the National Weather Service at the Burlington International Airport.

 Protocol for WX reports are: